chichiwang/notes/os/linux/vim/smash/README.md

   * `;`: Repeat last cursor jump with `f`/`F`
   * `,`: Reverse of last cursor jump with `f`/`F`
   * `3fN`: Move cursor to the third 'N' on the line
+  * `%`: Move cursor to matching parentheses, quotes, or language-specific blocks
 * By position on current line:
   * `0`: Move cursor to the start of the line
   * `^`: Move cursor to the first word character on the line